fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 - AllowDevelopmentWithoutDevLicense

 > [!IMPORTANT]
 > Managed endpoints/thin clients where BlockNonAdminUserInstall is enabled can still allow SlimCore packages to install by applying KB505294 (Windows 11 23H2 and 22H2) and KB505293 (Windows 11 24H2), or any subsequent KB.
 This introduces a new Group Policy called "Allowed package family names for non-admin user install" in the Local Group Policy Editor.
-Administrators can then whitelist SlimCore packages by allowing a complete package familyName (e.g. Microsoft.Teams.SlimCoreVdi.win-x64.2024.43) or use Regex (e.g. Microsoft.Teams.SlimCoreVdi*)
+Administrators can then Allow list SlimCore packages by allowing a complete package familyName (e.g. Microsoft.Teams.SlimCoreVdi.win-x64.2024.43) or use Regex (e.g. Microsoft.Teams.SlimCoreVdi*)

 > [!IMPORTANT]
 > If AllowAllTrustedApps is disabled, the new media engine (MSIX) installation fails.
 This issue has been fixed in the Windows October cumulative update KB5031455: